Radiology-Morrison-lab-UCSF/flip-proof/README.md

 }
 ```

-Avoid `using` Torch dispose scopes in your code as these will corrupt non-disposed images that you have not disposed of.
+Avoid `using` Torch dispose scopes in your code as these will corrupt images that you have not disposed of.

 ## Disclaimer